GrapesJS/grapesjs/docs/modules/Traits.md

 <demo-viewer value="x9sw2udv/79"/>

-The integration with external components is possible by following those simple core points:
+The integration with external components is possible by following these simple core points:

 1. **Component rendering**: `new Vue({ render: ...`<br/>
   Depends on the framework, for example, in React it should be `ReactDOM.render(element, ...`